-- A Personal Safety Intervention Order: This option can be used to offer protection from a person who is not a relative or family member.
+2) A Personal Safety Intervention Order is the second option that can be used to offer protection from a person who is not a relative or family member.

 Restraining Orders in Australia

-A restraining order, more generally known as a “family violence order” in Australia, is an order issued by the Court to protect a person from family violence.
+A restraining order is an order issued by the Court to protect a person from violence.
 The order has various names in different states:

 - Australian Capital Territory: Family Violence Order